Ela-Kan/Ela-Kan/README.md

 ![](https://komarev.com/ghpvc/?username=Ela-Kan&style=for-the-badge)

 I'm an MSc student in Medical Robotics and Artificial Intelligence at University College London (UCL).
-Professionally, I'm interested in robotic applications in surgery.
+I'm interested in robotic applications in surgery!
 Feel free to check out my academic and personal projects!

 ## About Me